isaiah/jubilee/README.md

 Examples
 --------

-Start jubilee in a rack application with:
+Assume necessary javascript files are loaded in the page, start jubilee in a rack application with:

 ```
 $ jubilee --eventbus /eventbus